 Recovery times vary for each type of turbinate reduction procedure.
 For less invasive turbinate reductions, recovery is usually quick and not very painful.
 In about three weeks, the new scar tissue in your nose should be completely healed.

 For the more invasive type of turbinate reduction surgery, recovery takes three to six months.
-For up to a week after surgery, you may need to pack your nostrils with gauze to keep tissues in place.
+Absorbable packing may be placed at the time of surgery, but not always.
 Over time, your nasal tissues will heal into place.

 To avoid possible bleeding and swelling, avoid strenuous activities and blowing your nose for several weeks after your surgery.

-Your doctor may also recommend you elevate your head while sleeping and wear clothing that fastens in front — rather than clothing that is pulled over your head — to avoid irritating your nose.
+Your doctor may also recommend you elevate your head while sleeping to avoid irritating your nose.

 Side effects are less likely and less severe for less invasive turbinate reduction procedures.
 For about three weeks, you may experience crusting or nose dryness.